brianblnco/testChat/README.md

 # testChat
 testing a chat implemented with sockets

-This is a test project with git about a chat implemented with sockets
+this is a test project about a implemented chat with sockets